shrutisusan26/LinkedIn-Clone/README.md

-LinkedIn-Clone
+# LinkedIn-Clone

-Created using React, Redux and Firebase for deployment and authentication management.
+Created using React, Redux, and Firebase for deployment and authentication management.
-Access the hosted URL at : https://linkedin-clone-e4261.web.app
+Access the hosted URL at: https://linkedin-clone-e4261.web.app

-Users can :
+Users can:
 1. Signup/ Login using their credentials
 2. Post anything
 3. UI similar to LinkedIn